-If needed, you can create a network from code.
+If needed, you can create a network programmatically.
 Please note that you can do it only on model startup, and the network cannot be modified later.

 In this article we look at the code example of the following model:Demo model: Create Transporter Network by Code

-We create a network that consists of a point node and a rectangular node, which are connected by a path.
-The path consists of two segments that create a straight angle.
+We create a network that consists of a point node and a rectangular node, that are connected by two paths.
+The paths are joined with a pair of network ports and behave like they form one path.
 Transporters enter the network in the point node.
-They then move along the path to the attractor inside the rectangular node.
+Then they move along the paths to the attractor inside the rectangular node.

 First, we create a rectangular node and define its position and size.
 The position is defined by the X-Y-Z coordinates of the upper left corner of the node.
 The size is defined by the width and height of the node in pixels.

 We create a point node and define its radius, line color, and position.
-The position is defined by the X-Y coordinates of the point node’s center.
+The position is defined by the X and Y coordinates of the point node’s center.

-Now we create a path and specify that it supports movement in both ways.
+Now we create the first path that will connect the point node to the first network port.
+We specify that it supports movement in both ways.
 To do this, we pass true as the bidirectional argument of the setBidirectional() function of the path.

 We now have all the elements that are needed to create a network.
 In the Network constructor, we provide the reference to the agent where this network will be placed (this) and the name of the network ("myNetwork").